MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/2-define-load-tests.md

    For example, in the checkout user flow, you could define that the average page load duration of each checkout step should be less than 500 milliseconds when up to 100 concurrent users are using the checkout at the same time.

 1. Use the threshold values to define a load test that generates realistic traffic for testing application performance, validating expected scale operations, and related activities.
-Use these same threshold values to develop a health model for the application for both testing and production.
+Use these same threshold values to develop a health model for the application that covers both testing and production.

 Ensure that the load test reflects every relevant user flow and system flow.